adam-singer/Reactive-Dart/doc/getting_started.md

 	You clicked the mouse 3 times.
 	...

-Chaining gets really powerful when you start to think about combining observable sequences in different ways...
+Chaining gets really powerful when you start to think about composing observable sequences in different ways...

 ### Merging Multiple Observable Streams ###
 	// Three observables yielding 20 ticks at different intervals